Samsung's 55-inch QLED 8K TV is its smallest to date

 It features the same Quantum AI processor (the more TV you watch, the smarter it gets, the better the image gets, frame by frame) and HDR10+ support as its siblings.
 It can also recognize and upscale lower resolution content to 8K quality.

-- IFA 2019 is Europe's biggest tech show.
-The TechRadar team is in Berlin to bring you all the breaking news and hands-on first impressions of new TVs, watches and other tech as they're announced.
+IFA 2019 is Europe's biggest tech show, and the TechRadar team is in Berlin to bring you all the breaking news and hands-on first impressions of new TVs, wearables and other devices as they're announced.